 Are there any special accommodations we need to be aware of?

-1. What is the first choice of geographic location and why?
-2. What is the second choice of geographic location and why?
-3. When should this event be offered?
-Year: 4. □Spring □Summer □Fall □Winter 5.
-How many days will the event last?
-6. Will there be any pre- or post-event activities?
-7. List name and date of any other events you are aware of that may impact this event: 8.
-List names and dates of any similar events that have been held in the past: 1.
-W EVENT FORMAT - SYMPOSIUM or CONFERENCE COMPLETE THIS SECTION ONLY IF PLANNING A SYMPOSIUM OR CONFERENCE (ill there be a keynote speaker/s?
-YES NO 2.
-If yes, how many?
-3. Li st names of potential keynote speakers:
+- 1. What is the first choice of geographic location and why? - 2.
+What is the second choice of geographic location and why? - 3.
+When should this event be offered?
+Year: - 4.
+Spring Summer Fall Winter - 5.
+How many days will the event last? - 6.
+Will there be any pre- or post-event activities? - 7.
+List name and date of any other events you are aware of that may impact this event: - 8.
+List names and dates of any similar events that have been held in the past:

-4. List the number of general or plenary sessions per day: 5.
-Will the event have concurrent sessions? ☐YES ☐NO 6.
-If yes, list the number of concurrent sessions needed each day: 7.
+EVENT FORMAT - SYMPOSIUM OR CONFERENCE COMPLETE THIS SECTION ONLY IF PLANNING A SYMPOSIUM OR CONFERENCE 1.
+Will there be a keynote speaker/s?
+2. If yes, how many?
+3. List names of potential keynote speakers: 4.
+List the number of general or plenary sessions per day: 5.
+Will the event have concurrent sessions?
+6. If yes, list the number of concurrent sessions needed each day: 7.
 If yes, list the number of speakers needed for each concurrent session: 8.
-Will the event have roundtables or panel discussions? ☐YES ☐NO 9.
-If yes, list the number needed per day: 10.
-Will there be any pre- or post-event activities?11.
-List the number of moderators needed per day: 12.
-ACGIH [®] strongly encourages a "call for papers" for all conferences and symposia.
-If you do not plan on having a "call for papers" please explain: 13.
-List outlets where the call for papers should be advertised: 14.
-Will there be a poster session? ☐YES ☐NO 15.
-Is there a desire to print an abstract book? ☐YES ☐NO
+Will the event have roundtables or panel discussions?
+9. If yes, list the number needed per day: 10.
+Will there be any pre- or post-event activities?
+44 List the number of mederators peopled you down

+11. List the number of moderators needed per day:

+- 12. ACGIH[®] strongly encourages a "call for papers" for all conferences and symposia.
+If you do not plan on having a "call for papers" please explain: - 13.
+List outlets where the call for papers should be advertised: - 14.
+Will there be a poster session?
+YES NO - 15.
+Is there a desire to print an abstract book?
+YES NO - 16.
+Is there a desire to have a published proceeding?
+YES NO - 17.
+If yes, list possible journals for the proceedings publication:

-16. Is there a desire to have a published proceeding? ☐YES ☐NO 17.
-If yes, list possible journals for the proceedings publication: ACGIH® cannot guarantee publication in JOEH.
-EVENT FORMAT - COURSE OR WORKSHOP COMPLETE THIS SECTION ONLY IF PLANNING A COURSE OR WORKSHOP 1.
-List the desired number of instructors: 2.
-List the name/s of potential instructor/s: 3.
-Will there be a demonstration section of the event? \square YES \square NO 4.
-If yes, is there any special equipment or software needed?
-5. Will there be a hands-on portion of the event? ☐YES ☐NO 6.
-If yes, is there any special equipment or software needed?
-7. Are there any books, manuals or other text needed?
-EVENT FORMAT - DISTANCE EDUCATION COMPLETE THIS SECTION ONLY IF PLANNING AN ONLINE PROGRAM 1.
-List the desired number of speakers: 2.
-List name/s of potential speaker/s: 3.
-Indicate whether speakers have previously presented in an online format:
+ACGIH[®] cannot guarantee publication in JOEH.

+EVENT FORMAT - COURSE OR WORKSHOP

+COMPLETE THIS SECTION ONLY IF PLANNING A COURSE OR WORKSHOP

+- 1. List the desired number of instructors: - 2.
+List the name/s of potential instructors: - 3.
+Will there be a demonstration section of the event?
+YES NO - 4.
+If yes, is there any special equipment or software needed? - 5.
+Will there be a hands-on portion of the event?
+YES NO - 6.
+If yes, is there any special equipment or software needed? - 7.
+Are there any books, manuals or other text needed?

+EVENT FORMAT - DISTANCE EDUCATION

+COMPLETE THIS SECTION ONLY IF PLANNING AN ONLINE PROGRAM

+- 1. List the desired number of speakers? - 2.
+List name/s of potential speakers? - 3.
+Indicate whether speakers have previously presented in an online format: - 4.
+Online courses and webinars typically have testing requirements to receive CM points.
+Who will develop the test?